Advertiser Disclosure

 Is Desjardins Online Brokerage Safe?

-The Desjardin Group was founded in 1900 and is one of the larger groups of credit unions in the world.
+The Desjardin Group was founded in 1900 and is one of the world’s largest groups of credit unions.

 Desjardins Securities is a member of the Canadian Investor Protection Fund (CIPF) and the Investment Industry Regulatory Organization of Canada (IIROC).